BradFitz66/DQRS/Resources/lib/HC-master/docs/Shapes.rst

     :param DrawMode mode: How to draw the shape.
 Either 'line' or 'fill'.

 Draw the shape either filled or as outline.
-Mostly for debug-purposes.
+Mostly for debug_mode-purposes.

 **Example**::